pjbroad/el-build-methods/windows-10/msys2/README.md

 This build method for Windows, uses the Msys2 tool.
 Msys2 provides a Linux like development enviroment with a wide range of open source development tools and pre-packaged libraries.
-It comes with an package installer (based on Arch Linux pacman) that is easy use and makes it easy to keep up your environment to date.
+It comes with a package installer (based on Arch Linux pacman) that is easy use and makes it easy to keep your environment up to date.

 First, visit the Msys2 website [https://www.msys2.org/](https://www.msys2.org/), then download and run